 About this type of meditation

 We developed this course so more people could experience the transformative benefits of meditation practice.
 While it is certainly possible to get benefits from doing 5, 10, or 15 minutes of practice a few times a week, or using meditation as a tool to help cope in stressful situations, we want to help you change your baseline of focus, observation, and balance.
-This means making meditation something you do consistently and for enough time each day that each practice session is meaningful.
+This means making meditation something you do consistently and for enough time each day that each practice session is a meaningful step in training the mind.

 We’ve seen many times that people who meditate consistently for 30 minutes per day get long-lasting benefits from the practice.
 It becomes part of their life.
 Practice becomes something they look forward to doing and it keeps providing new and interesting insights into the way the mind works.
 Think of 30 minutes as a tipping point that will take you into a whole new landscape of possibility.